stowball/quench-vue/README.md

 ## Defining local component `template`s

-Vue applications often comprise of multiple components, which promotes reuse and reduces repetition.
+Vue applications are often comprised of multiple components, which promotes reuse and reduces repetition.
 However, the more components you have, the greater your JavaScript bundle will be.
 While complex components, such as interactive UI widgets should probably be defined in JavaScript, simpler, more display-only components can easily be defined from existing, pre-rendered HTML with Quench Vue.

 Defining local component `template`s from existing markup suits situations such as an infinite scroll of news cards, where the original "page" of cards are pre-rendered, and as a user scrolls, your Vue app needs to fetch and append more cards from a JSON API response.